The Bankrate promise

 What if you quit smoking?

 Unless you need coverage immediately, it can be a good idea to wait at least a year after you quit smoking before applying for life insurance.
 Some insurers look for you to be smoke-free for at least that long to qualify for lower rates.

-If you’ve recently quit and need a policy in place as soon as possible, you may be able to obtain short-term life insurance or a policy that allows you to re-negotiate your premium costs down the line after some time has passed.
+If you have recently quit and need a policy in place as soon as possible, you may be able to obtain short-term life insurance or a policy that allows you to be re-rated down the line after some time has passed.
 Ask your insurance agent if your policy will allow this.